NLUO Mentorship Programme

 - The Faculty is required to conduct the meeting either in a classroom or online.
 The timing of the meetings must be agreed upon by the Mentor-Mentee.

-- The mentor is required to collect, update, maintain information collected on a monthly basis from each The information will be collected in a format as distributed by the University.
+- The mentor is required to collect, update, maintain information collected on a monthly basis from each

 - The above-mentioned data can be saved on a continuous basis and the Examination Department be given access to the